-- Staffing changes reflect the following: - FY 2018 Budgeted FTE positions of 61.2 reflect the reduction of 1.0 frozen and unfunded position from the FY 2018 Approved Operating Budget of 62.2. - Supplies and Materials increase to provide textbooks. - Contracted Services (Category 05) increase for equipment repair and contracted consultants, and (Category 09) decreases for bus transportation.
+- Staffing changes reflect the following: - FY 2018 Budgeted FTE positions of 61.2 reflect the reduction of 1.0 frozen and unfunded position from the FY 2018 Approved Operating Budget of 62.2. - Supplies and Materials increase to provide textbooks. - Contracted Services increase for equipment repair and contracted consultants.